annaheath/EVSI/README.md

 ```R
 devtools::install_github("annaheath/EVSI")
 ```
-Note that the `EVSI` package is currently under active developement and therefore it is advisable to reinstall the package directly from GitHub before each use to ensure that you are using the most uptodate version.
+Note that the `EVSI` package is currently under active developement and therefore it is advisable to reinstall the package directly from GitHub before each use to ensure that you are using the most up to date version.